 Lithium-Ion batteries: the importance of good life cycle management

 We often get the question: ‘Are lithium-ion batteries recyclable?’
 The answer is: yes.
 Lithium–ion batteries are recyclable and even re-usable.
-Our goal is to either reuse our batteries or, together with our partners, regenerate raw materials and use them to make new batteries.
+Our goal is to either reuse our batteries or, together with our partners, regenerate raw materials and use that to make new batteries.

 How do we work?